Embrace curiosity, learn to communicate, and release resentment with work that honors your connection and your complexity.

 Effective couples therapy can help you find home in one another’s hearts and safety in togetherness.

-The moment when the construct of an intimate partnership, that home you have lovingly build, threatens to fall away can be devastating.
-It is also a unique opportunity to rebuild both your relationship with yourself and one another and one of only a handful of catalysts that has the power to motivate lasting change.
+The moment when the construct of an intimate partnership, the emotional home you built together, threatens to fall away can be devastating.
+It is also a unique opportunity to rebuild both your relationship with yourself and one another.
+Relationship crisis is one of only a handful of catalysts that has the power to motivate lasting change.

-A licensed marriage therapist, I am here to help you move through chaotic times and find stability in the midst of crisis.
+A licensed Marriage and Family Therapist, I am here to help you move through chaotic times and find stability in the midst of crisis.

 I use a heart-centered approach to help couples open to vulnerability and engage from a place of radical honesty in order to repair trust and rekindle intimacy.

-We start by practicing simple and effective communication skills that foster clear communication and empathy.
+We start by practicing simple and effective communication skills that foster:

 I am here to encourage and support the best in both of you as individuals and as a couple, whether your goal is to stay together or amicably separate.